 Once the blood is fully prepared, we can inject it into the area that is currently experiencing pain.
 The body can then use the growth factors and nutrients supplied by the platelets to accelerate repair work and help you recover faster.

 What Conditions Can Be Treated with PRP?

 PRP is often combined with other therapies, including shockwave therapy, to help maximize its effectiveness.
-We may also recommend treatments such as custom orthotics to address an underlying cause of your injury, such as flat feet or a gait abnormality.
+Our Massapequa platelet-rich plasma specialist may also recommend treatments such as custom orthotics to address an underlying cause of your injury, such as flat feet or a gait abnormality.

 Keep in mind that not every person or every instance of the above conditions may be best suited for platelet-rich plasma therapy.
 We will carefully review all your treatment options with you and help you determine the best choice for your situation.

 Some of the biggest reasons to consider PRP therapy include:

 - Convenience.
 Most people only need one injection during the course of their treatment plan, and the appointment usually takes less than an hour.